HSLdevcom/transitdata/README.md

 ## General

-This system will poll updates to Pubtrans database (regarding departures and arrivals) and convert those to GTFS real-time messages using a pipeline running in Amazon Pulsar.
+This system will poll updates to Pubtrans database (regarding departures and arrivals) and convert those to GTFS real-time messages using a pipeline created with [Apache Pulsar](https://pulsar.incubator.apache.org/).

 General usage pattern is to build Docker images and then run them with docker-compose.
 Services are separated to subfolders, each containing the source code and the Dockerfile.